-With studies revealing that HAdV is viable on ophthalmologic equipment for nine days and up to 30 days on metals and plastics, the necessity for adequate infection control is therefore critical^{5, 6}.
+With studies revealing that serotype HAdV 19 is viable on tonometer tips for nine days and up to 35 on plastics, the necessity for adequate infection control is therefore emphasised5.

 ENDOPHTHALMITIS

 Endophthalmitis is an inflammatory condition of the intraocular cavities, caused by either bacterial or fungal infection.
 Candida spp. are a common cause e.g. Candida albicans (also implicated with opportunistic oral and genital infections) is the most common cause of endophthalmitis.